MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

     The delivery of loudspeakers from vendor 10000 has arrived at SILVER warehouse, and John proceeds to put them away.

 ## Receiving and Putting the Items Away
-In the **Inventory Put-away** page, you can manage all inbound warehouse activities for a specific source document, such as a purchase order.
+On the **Inventory Put-away** page, you can manage all inbound warehouse activities for a specific source document, such as a purchase order.

 ### To receive and put the items away